 First of all, make sure a Payment Term Lifetime Mortgage (PTLM) is the right choice for you.
 Some important points to think through are:

-- you must be in some sort of employment and able to pay the interest for the full payment term (if you’re a couple, that only has to be one of you)
+- you must have a stable income and able to pay the interest for the full payment term

 - there’s no drawdown option